 Metal Gear Solid 4: Guns of the Patriots, the sixth main entry in the Metal Gear storyline, launched on the PlayStation 3 in mid 2008.Nine years have passed since the Shadow Moses Incident.
 After the Big Shell was destroyed, the world descended into near-anarchy.
 With the entire world's economy dependant on constant, ongoing warfare, the world's war zones are controlled by private military companies, or PMCs for short, fighting proxy wars for the highest bidder.
 Connected to the Sons of the Patriots network, which allows soldiers to share each others' senses, the PMCs are the pinnacle of military training and efficiency.
 A world of perpetual war where soldiers will always be needed and have a place, Big Boss' dream... or is it?Moreover, the PMCs, the FROGS (an elite all-female unit separate from the PMCs), and the Beauty and the Beast Unit (four traumatized women "coping" through the use of cybernetic suits inside custom war machines) are at the beck and call of none other than Revolver Ocelot, who seems to have become possessed by the ghost of Solid Snake's brother, Liquid Snake, and is now plotting to unleash his insurrection and take over the world.
 Solid Snake, whose body is now aging rapidly for unknown reasons, is brought out of self-imposed retirement for one last mission.
 Snake considers it a 'hired hit.'
 Otacon considers it their duty.
-Together, they have one final chance to kill "Liquid Ocelot".Metal Gear Solid 4 features a new camera and aiming system along with a high-tech camouflage suit for Snake and the ability to pick up enemies' weapons, and the gameplay is a lot more dynamic than in previous instalments, with Snake often sneaking through warzones — or shooting his way through it, should the player choose to do so.Since the rest of the series has a theme associated with it, "gene" for Metal Gear Solid, "meme" for Metal Gear Solid 2, and "scene" for Metal Gear Solid 3, the major theme for Metal Gear Solid 4 is the unique sense a given human being has about the world around them and how it's lost forever when they die.Showcasing the return or cameo of virtually every major figure of the Metal Gear Solid storyline, Metal Gear Solid 4 tries its best to tie up every loose end from the entire franchise up to this point, including the infamous and confusing ending of Metal Gear Solid 2.
+Together, they have one final chance to kill "Liquid Ocelot".Metal Gear Solid 4 features a new camera and aiming system along with a high-tech camouflage suit for Snake and the ability to pick up enemies' weapons, and the gameplay is a lot more dynamic than in previous installments, with Snake often sneaking through warzones — or shooting his way through it, should the player choose to do so.Often considered more of an interactive movie than a game, MGS4 is simultaneously acclaimed (among those interested in the characters and story) and infamous (among those who just want to play the missions) for its epic-length cutscenes, particularly those between missions and with one lasting more than an hour.Since the rest of the series has a theme associated with it, "gene" for Metal Gear Solid, "meme" for Metal Gear Solid 2, and "scene" for Metal Gear Solid 3, the major theme for Metal Gear Solid 4 is the unique sense a given human being has about the world around them and how it's lost forever when they die.Showcasing the return or cameo of virtually every major figure of the Metal Gear Solid storyline, Metal Gear Solid 4 tries its best to tie up every loose end from the entire franchise up to this point, including the infamous and confusing ending of Metal Gear Solid 2.
 Metal Gear Solid 4absolutely ends the saga for Solid Snake.

 This game uses the following tropes: